kirkch/jc/README.md

 * JC will have detected the java code under `src` and compiled it to `target/classes`
 * JC will have generated a META-INF file.
 In that file com.funky.Main will have been declared so when packaged as a jar it will be easy to execute.
-* JC currently uses Ivy behind the scenes to manage and download dependencies.
+* JC will have used Ivy behind the scenes to manage and download dependencies.
 * A Maven pom.xml file was generated.
 It suggests groupId, artifactId and version.
 As well as added JUnit and Mockito to the classpath by default.
+* The default version number is '0.0.1-{username}_{incrementingNumber}.
+* The default project name is the name of the directory containing the `src` directory.
+* The default groupId is taken from the java source code's directory structure.
+* The default artifactId comes from the project name.

 Perfect for getting up and running fast.
 If you are using IntelliJ, you can open the pom directly or run mvn idea:idea to generate the IDE files.

 ## Example 2: Unit Tests

+Run the following commands from a Unix prompt:

     mkdir -p tests/com/funky
     echo 'package com.funky;'                                     >> tests/com/funky/MainTest.java